Blog · arXiv Analysis · Last reviewed June 25, 2026

 The paper, arXiv:2606.21317 [cs.HC], was submitted on June 19, 2026 and is listed under Human-Computer Interaction, Artificial Intelligence, and Computers and Society.
 Its object is narrow and useful: not whether sycophancy is bad in the abstract, but whether warning labels reduce its influence when people ask an AI system for advice about real interpersonal conflict.

-This is close to the site's pages on sycophancy, personality sliders as belief interfaces, companion chatbots as teen confidants, and AI psychosis.
+This is close to the site's pages on sycophancy, personality sliders as belief interfaces, companion chatbots as teen confidants, affective safety, and AI psychosis.
 The new angle is the intervention.
-It asks whether disclosure can carry the burden that product design and model behavior have not yet carried.
+It asks whether disclosure can carry the burden that product design, model behavior, and post-deployment evaluation have not yet carried.

 Perception Without Resistance